 The United States Army assigned a garrison to Fort Snelling.
 The fort dispatched forces to protect the interests of the colonizers on the frontier from the Dakota people westward to the Rocky Mountains.
 Soldiers from Fort Snelling.
 Soldiers from the fort fought in the Indian Wars and the Spanish-American War of 1898.

 Through World War II, the War Department chose Fort Snelling as the location for the Military Intelligence Service Language School to teach the Japanese language to Army personnel.
-The War Department constructed a number of buildings for housing and teaching, and the school processed 300,000 soldiers.
-The school was relocated to Monterey, California after the war, in June 1946.
+The War Department constructed several buildings for housing and teaching, and the school processed 300,000 soldiers.
+The school was relocated to Monterey, California, after the war, in June 1946.

 The War Department decommissioned Fort Snelling on October 14, 1946, and various federal agencies took parcels from the grounds of the old fort.
 The majority of the structures fell into disrepair.
 In 1960, it was listed as a National Historic Landmark, citing its importance as the first major military post in the region and for its later history in the development of the United States Army.

 Though decommissioned, Fort Snelling continued to serve as headquarters of the United States Army Reserve 205th Infantry Brigade and supporting units throughout the Upper Midwest.
 The Defense Department deactivated this role in 1994.
-Over the decades, the Army interred many deceased Minnesotan soldiers and other members of the United States Armed Forces at Fort Snelling National Cemetery.
+Over the decades, the Army interred many deceased Minnesotan soldiers and other United States Armed Forces members at Fort Snelling National Cemetery.
 Some military facilities continue to operate around old Fort Snelling.

 In the meantime, the Minnesota Historical Society converted the area of the original walled fort into an educational establishment, rebuilt to resemble its original appearance.
 Over time, other buildings were restored to their 1820s-1830s appearance.
 The Minnesota Historical Society now runs the fort.

 101 Snelling Lake Road